 On this page

 When a (major) emergency happens, you have to be able to take care of your employees and visitors.
 For that reason, you need to take measures to offer help: so-called company emergency response measures.
 You do not have to employ a company emergency response officer; you can take other company emergency response measures.
 What you decide to do this depends on the size of your company and the risks in the company.
-General guidelines can be found in the Working Conditions Act (Arbowet).
+General guidelines can be found in Article 15 of the Working Conditions Act (Arbowet).

 How many emergency response officers do you need?